v-vova-v/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/rl-dashboard/index.md

 #### Line graph

-The line graph shows the total number of requests and the number of unique IPs over the past hour for the bucket if the **Total Requests** and **# of Unique IPs** toggle buttons are enabled.
+The line graph shows the total number of requests and the number of unique IPs over the past hour for the endpoint if the **Total Requests** and **# of Unique IPs** toggle buttons are enabled.
 If an IP address is selected in the bar graph, the line graph also shows the traffic from that IP address.

 Each data point represents how many times the endpoint was called within that one-minute window.
 You can select a point in the line graph to see which IPs were making requests at that time.
 If there's a spike in the rate limit usage, you can hover over the line graph and view the number of requests and the number of unique IPs in the past hour.